 Some the decline is due to disappointment in institutional community.

+While all humans exhibit hypocrisy to one level or another, Christians included, the institutional witness of Christian communities has been lacking.
 When churches spend tens of thousands of dollars installing coffee bars and fellowship lounges, but do little for the poor, when religious leaders align with the powerful and offer no voice for the powerless, and when church communities promote marginalization – when our churches are merely partisans of the popular culture – many recognize such as serious, corrupting circumstances.

 When asked by researchers and polling professionals for reasons for leaving a religious institution, one of the most frequently reported was the impersonal and superficial social environment.
 Report after report talks about how people in many churches are nice, but remote.
 Many people look to a religious community to find friends or even a spouse.
-Study after study shows that many individuals who leave, and even those who stay, form few if any lasting relationships with the people they attend services with, and that the community rarely engages one another outside of religious functions.
+Study after study shows that many individuals who leave, and even those who stay, form few if any lasting relationships with the people they attend services with, and that community members rarely engages one another outside of religious functions.

 Some of the decline is due to intellectual changes.